BryanNilsen/Testing-With-Jest/README.md

 Test-Driven Development explanation or link here

-1. In `calculations.js`, paste the following code which tests a function called `subtract`.
+1. In `calculations.js`, paste the following code which tests a function called `subtract` which returns the difference of two parameters.

 _(The code we're testing doesn't actually exist yet... so the test will automatically fail.)_